Bentleyj/BeyondPhotography/README.md

 ### Day 42

 Made the strips thicker and have variable thickness even.
 I thought this was going to be much trickier than it was but the mod function swooped in to save the day.
 Really digging what I can do with this effect.

+### Day 43

+Running out today so had very little time.
+Decided to try flipping the axis of my lenticular effect so now it's in the X direction.
+For some reason this is much less effective visually!
+Wouldn't have suspected that.